tao-bian-nyu/tao-bian-nyu.github.io/_posts/2017-04-13-phd-defense.md

 #### Background: Reinforcement learning (RL) and adaptive dynamic programming (ADP)

-##### What is RL?
+- What is RL?

 <p align="center">
 <img src="/images/RL.pdf" width="80%">
 </p>

-- > "Reinforcement" is a form of learning in which "an element, $X$, of the behavior" of an object, $M$, is caused to become more (or less!) "prominent" in the future behavior of $M$ as a result of the "activation" of a special entity or process, $Z$, called the "reinforcement operator !") within a (relatively) short time after an occurrence of $X$.
+> "Reinforcement" is a form of learning in which "an element, $$X$$, of the behavior" of an object, $$M$$, is caused to become more (or less!) "prominent" in the future behavior of $$M$$ as a result of the "activation" of a special entity or process, $$Z$$, called the "reinforcement operator !") within a (relatively) short time after an occurrence of $$X$$.
+>

-    — Minsky.
-Theory of neural-analog reinforcement systems and its application to the brain model problem, 1954.
+> -- <cite> Minsky.
+Theory of neural-analog reinforcement systems and its application to the brain model problem, 1954. </cite>

--   > Reinforcement learning is learning what to do--how to map situations to actions--so as to maximize a numerical reward signal.
+> Reinforcement learning is learning what to do--how to map situations to actions--so as to maximize a numerical reward signal.
+>

-    — Sutton and Barto.
-Reinforcement Learning: An Introduction, 1998.
+> -- <cite> Sutton and Barto.
+Reinforcement Learning: An Introduction, 1998. </cite>

-##### From RL to ADP
+- From RL to ADP

 Drawbacks of RL: